JJ Colony Madanpur Khadar: Governance

-The ward number of the JJ colony is 103, and the current counselor is Santosh Devi, who won on a ticket from the ruling Bharatiya Janta Party (BJP.) in 2017.
+The ward number of the JJ colony is 103, and the current councillor is Santosh Devi, who won on a ticket from the ruling Bharatiya Janata Party (BJP.) in 2017.

 Physical and social infrastructure

 Madanpur Khadar brings out the stark contrast in the city's planning and infrastructure, encapsulated succinctly in an article in a leading national daily, which stated, "Madanpur Khadar – sandwiched between the blue-glass fronted corporate offices and spanking new malls of Sarita Vihar, adjoining the imposing Apollo Hospital – does not have a primary health center."

 The Urban Services Programme for resettlement colonies mandates that Pay and Use toilets be made available at the ratio of 1 seat per 10 families.
 However, the number of public toilets in the entire locality ranges from about 15–20.
 The number of public toilets in each block typically depends upon the size of the block.
 B1 has 5 toilets whereas A1 has 3 and B2 has 2.
-The toilets also only operate on specific times, from 6-11am and 4-8pm.
+The toilets also only operate on specific times, from 6-11 a.m. and 4-8 p.m.
 Safe and free drinking water is difficult to find in this colony, as the supply water is non-potable and hard.
-This has led to a growing water-distilling business in the region which provide 20 liters for Rs10 on average.
+This has led to a growing water-distilling business in the region which provide 20 liters for Rs.
+10 on average.

 The nearby Badarpur Thermal Power Station on Mathura Road creates long-term health risks of exposure to fly ash and dust particles.
 However, there are no primary health centers; only one government dispensary is functional in the area, though many private clinics also exist.
 Health remains a major area of concern, with diseases such as diarrhea, typhoid and respiratory diseases common among children.
 According to a study by Delhi Forces Neev, 2 percent of the children in Madanpur Khadar were severely malnourished as of 2010.
-For any major illnesses, residents have to travel more than 15 km to AIIMS or Safdarjung Hospital.
+For any major illnesses, residents have to travel more than 15 k m to AIIMS or Safdarjung Hospital.

 The lack of access to basic civic amenities and essential services is a problem for all, but disproportionately affects women and young girls in such situations.
 As a Guardian article recently reported, "Faced with prohibitive costs of unregulated private transport, fear of harassment by men on long journeys and few employment opportunities in their new settlement, they have little choice but to remain at home".
 The challenges of mobility for women are further exacerbated by high incidences of gender-based violence, including sexual harassment, sexual assault and domestic violence.
 NGOs such as Jagori have worked in this settlement raising awareness about Violence Against Women (VAW) since 2004.

 There are close to 40 anganwadis (crèches) in the JJ colony.
 While most of them are run by the government, some of them were sub-contracted to NGO's briefly.
 The further operational status of these remains undetermined.